페이지 이동경로

 What are the types of user information that Kakao Login and Kakao Sync provides?

-2. Users must consent to provide the corresponding user information.
+2. Users must consent to the set consent items.

 Can I use the Provision after collecting information option for phone numbers?